Insider Sell: CFO and COO Dani - GuruFocus.com

-Daniel Chevallard has been serving as the CFO and COO of Viracta Therapeutics Inc since 2018.
-With over 20 years of experience in the biotechnology and pharmaceutical industries, Chevallard has held various leadership positions in finance, operations, and business development.
-His expertise in these areas has been instrumental in guiding Viracta Therapeutics Inc through its growth and development.
+Daniel Chevallard serves as the CFO and COO of Viracta Therapeutics Inc. He has extensive experience in the biotechnology and pharmaceutical industries, with a strong background in finance, operations, and business development.
+Chevallard's leadership and expertise have been instrumental in guiding Viracta Therapeutics Inc through various stages of growth and development.

 Insider Trends